sbangariGIT/cs326-final-adblockers/docs/ideas.md

 Each user would have a profile page which contains their groups and a personal resource folder.

+This idea relates to other products such as OpenStudy, Meetup & Eventbrite because it organizes individuals/group looking to work together towards a common goal and makes the process more streamlined/efficient to do so.
+It saves users the hassle of figuring out to organize/build groups and lets them focus on the direct work they're aiming to accomplish.
+See similar product descriptions below.

 # Similarly Available Products:

 ~ OpenStudy - is a social learning network where students ask questions, give help, and connect with other students studying the same things.